steinarb/mockrunner/readme.txt

 It is planned to include support for other frameworks in the J2EE environment in future releases.

-Mockrunner requires at least Java 1.3 to run.
-If you are using Java 1.3 you have to use the jar files with "-jdk1.3" in their name.
-If a jar file doesn't have a corresponding "-jdk1.3"-version, it can be used with Java 1.3, 1.4 and 1.5.
-Mockrunner supports J2EE 1.3 and J2EE 1.4.
-For J2EE 1.3 you have to use
+Mockrunner supports the Java versions 1.3 to 1.6 and the J2EE version 1.3
-the jar files with "-j2ee1.3" in their name (these files are in lib/j2ee1.3 directory).
-If a jar file doesn't have a corresponding "-j2ee1.3"-version, it can be used with J2EE 1.3 and J2EE 1.4.
-Older J2EE versions, e.g. Servlet API 2.2, are not supported.
-Mockrunner supports Struts versions 1.1, 1.2 and 1.3.
-It's not possible to use Mockrunner with Struts 1.0.
+and 1.4.
+The lib directory contains the jar files for all Java and J2EE versions in the respective subdirectory.
 Each jar file contains a jarversion.txt which lists the JDK and J2EE version this jar supports.
-Please check out this file, if you are in doubt which jar to use.
+Mockrunner supports the Struts versions 1.1, 1.2 and 1.3.
+It's not possible to use Mockrunner with Struts 1.0 or J2EE 1.2.

 To start with Mockrunner check out the JavaDoc and the examples in the com.mockrunner.example packages.
 Most methods are self-explanatory.

-Mockrunner uses some classes from ActiveMQ project (http://incubator.apache.org/activemq/) for JMS message selector parsing.
+Mockrunner uses some classes from ActiveMQ project (http://activemq.apache.org) for JMS message selector parsing.
 The classes are modified in order to fit the needs of Mockrunner.
 The corresponding classes are in a different package than the original ActiveMQ classes, so you should not face classloading problems